Share:

 • Gradual coolant level decrease requiring regular top-ups.

-• Low coolant warning messages on dashboard.
+• Low coolant warning messages on the dashboard.

 Solution